kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 👨‍🏫 Click back on the **Context Analysis Button** and observe the **Indicator Panel**.

 🧑‍🏫 This panel contains a list of **indicators** (special layers) that relate to the main factors of interest on the platform like health and nutrition.
 Indicators are special layers in RIR that are linked to the situation in the region.
 Indicators are used to show the situation in the region.
-For example, in Somalia, there are indicators for the Children in need of protection **PIN- Child Protection** that we will practically explore below.
+For example, in Somalia, there are indicators for the Children in need of protection **PIN - Child Protection** that we will practically explore below.
 The panel is expanded by default but can be collapsed if you click on the tab labelled with a house on the right side of the panel.
-Collapsing the pannel can allow you to observe the map better.
+Collapsing the panel can allow you to observe the map better.

 ![Indicator Panel](../assets/screenshots/indicator-pannel.png)